11 Top-Rated Day Trips from Marrakesh

 Address: Aisi Mohammed ben Abdullah Boulevard, Casablanca

-8 Ahansal and Ait Bougomez Valleys
+10. Explore the Ahansal and Ait Bougomez Valleys

-A typical itinerary to this area would combine visits to the petroglyphs of the Tizi n'Tirghist Pass and a visit to the Cathedrale des Rochers, near the Tamga Nature Reserve, as well as plenty of stops along the way to appreciate the tiny villages tumbling down hillslopes.
+A typical itinerary to this area would combine visits to the petroglyphs of the Tizi n'Tirghist Pass and a visit to the Cathedrale des Rochers near the Tamga Nature Reserve, as well as plenty of stops along the way to appreciate the tiny villages tumbling down hillslopes.